akshayvijaynair/akshayvijaynair/README.md

 - 👋 Hi, I’m @akshayvijaynair
 - 👀 I’m interested in all things Internet
-- 🌱 I’m currently learning Android Programming
+- 🌱 I’m currently a graduate student at PACE University, NYC.
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me - I use the same handle on linkedIn